odin-lang/odin-lang.org/content/docs/faq.md

 ### Is the Odin compiler self hosted?

 Odin is not currently self hosted nor will be until _after_ version 1.0 when the main implementation of the Odin compiler adheres to a specification and is heavily tested.
 In general, self hosting before a stable language and compiler exists is masturbatory pleasure.

+### Where is the Odin roadmap?

+There is no official roadmap.
+Public roadmaps are pretty much a form of marketing for the language rather than being anything useful for the development team.
+The development team does have internal goals, many of which are not viewable by the public, and problems are dealt with when and as necessary.

+Odin as a language is pretty much done, but Odin the compiler, toolchain, and core library are still in development and always improved.
+If you want to help out with any of this, try checking out the source code: <https://github.com/odin-lang/Odin>.

 ## Quotes